-Candidates for the Teacher Education Program are limited to the completion of the Pre-Professional courses in Education: EDU/SPED 1101 Field-Based Observation, EDU 2103 Foundations of Education, SPED 2103 Introduction to Special Education, EDU/PSY 2213 Educational Psychology, prior to meeting the criteria for admission to the Teacher Education Program.
+Until an education major receives provisional/conditional admission to the TEP, the candidates are limited to the completion of the Pre-Professional courses in Education: EDU/SPED 1101 Field-Based Observation, EDU 2103 Foundations of Education, SPED 2103 Introduction to Special Education, EDU/PSY 2213 Educational Psychology, prior to meeting the criteria for admission to the Teacher Education Program.
 A delay in application for admission to TEP or failure to meet requirements may result in prolonging program completion.
 Prior to intern teaching, candidates must be fully admitted to the Teacher Education Program and have passed NMTA tests for basic skills and content knowledge.
 Candidates must take the NMTA competency exam before the end of their intern teaching experience.